 Prospective freshmen must apply by Dec.
 15 to be considered for merit scholarships.
 The University Honors College manages the Presidential Scholarship, which requires a separate application.
 Prospective transfer students must apply by Feb.
 15 for merit scholarship consideration.

 Note: International students should visit the International Undergraduate Admissions website for more information on available scholarships.

 Academically exceptional freshmen may earn a four-year UB Presidential Scholarship, the most selective and highly valued award in the SUNY system.
 The application is available through the University Honors College.
 Presidential scholars participate in the University Honors College and must maintain rigorous academic standards to retain their award.

 High-achieving freshmen are considered for Provost Scholarships.
 Award amounts are based on academic merit and cost of attendance.
 No additional application is needed.
-These scholarships are renewable for either two or four years for students who maintain continuing eligibility requirements.
+These scholarships are renewable for either two or four years for students who meet continuing eligibility requirements.

-Empire State Diversity Honors/Daniel Acker Scholarship
+- Empire State Diversity Honors/Daniel Acker Scholarship

 Transfer Student Merit Scholarships

 Two-year merit scholarships are available to New York State transfer students applying as full-time undergraduates.
 No additional application is required, but you must have a 3.5 GPA, have completed 45 college credits and be a U.S. citizen to be considered.
 Visit our Transfer Student Scholarship Information page on the Office of Financial Aid website for more information.